-Saint-Germain-des-Prés is one of my favorite arrondissements in Paris.
-It has so many great restuarants, shops and corners to explore, I could spend days in this neighborhood all by itself, never visiting anything else!
-Looks like Eileen Cho, Korean American photographer and journalist based in Paris feels the same!
+The 6th arrondissement of Paris also known as St Germain des Prés (and Arrondissement du Luxembourg) is one of my favorite arrondissements!
+This neighborhood is on the Rive Gauche side of the River Seine.
+It has so many great restaurants, shops, and corners to explore, I could spend days in this neighborhood all by itself, never visiting anything else!
+Looks like Eileen Cho, Korean American photographer, and journalist based in Paris feels the same!

 Let's Discover Eileen's 6th Arrondissement.

-Favorite thing about your neighborhood, the 6th arrondissement.
+Favorite thing you like about the 6th Arrondissement of Paris.

 There are a lot of bars so it's super loud at night.
 Nothing against tourists but there are SO many, at ALL times in the 6eme!